Adolf Wölfli: Creative works

 At some point after his admission Wölfli began to draw.
 His first surviving works (a series of 50 pencil drawings) are dated from between 1904 and 1906.

-Walter Morgenthaler, a doctor at the Waldau Clinic, took a particular interest in Wölfli's art and his condition, later publishing Ein Geisteskranker als Künstler (A Psychiatric Patient as Artist) in 1921 which first brought Wölfli to the attention of the art world.
+Walter Morgenthaler, a doctor at the Waldau Clinic, took a particular interest in Wölfli's art and his condition, later publishing Ein Geisteskranker als Künstler (A Psychiatric Patient as Artist) in 1921 which was the first in-depth study to present a psychiatric patient as an artist.

 Morgenthaler's book detailed the works of a patient who seemed to have no previous interest in art and developed his talents and skills independently after being committed for a debilitating condition.
-In this respect, Wölfli was an iconoclast and influenced the development and acceptance of outsider art, Art Brut and its champion Jean Dubuffet.

 Wölfli produced a huge number of works during his life, often working with the barest of materials and trading smaller works with visitors to the clinic to obtain pencils, paper or other essentials.
 Morgenthaler closely observed Wölfli's methods, writing in his influential book:

 "Every Monday morning Wölfli is given a new pencil and two large sheets of unprinted newsprint.
 The pencil is used up in two days; then he has to make do with the stubs he has saved or with whatever he can beg off someone else.
 He often writes with pieces only five to seven millimetres long and even with the broken-off points of lead, which he handles deftly, holding them between his fingernails.
 He carefully collects packing paper and any other paper he can get from the guards and patients in his area; otherwise he would run out of paper before the next Sunday night.
 At Christmas the house gives him a box of coloured pencils, which lasts him two or three weeks at the most."